Diana Rigg

 Rigg made her professional stage debut in 1957 in The Caucasian Chalk Circle and joined the Royal Shakespeare Company in 1959.
 She made her Broadway debut in Abelard & Heloise in 1971.
 Her role as Emma Peel made her a sex symbol.
 For her role in Medea, both in London and New York, she won the 1994 Tony Award for Best Actress in a Play and became a four-time Laurence Olivier Award nominee.
 She was appointed CBE in 1988 and a Dame in 1994 for services to drama.

-Rigg appeared in numerous TV series and films, playing Helena in A Midsummer Night's Dream (1968); Lady Holiday in The Great Muppet Caper (1981); and Arlena Marshall in Evil Under the Sun (1982).
+Rigg appeared in many TV series and films, playing Helena in A Midsummer Night's Dream (1968); Lady Holiday in The Great Muppet Caper (1981); and Arlena Marshall in Evil Under the Sun (1982).
 She won the BAFTA TV Award for Best Actress for the BBC miniseries Mother Love (1989) and an Emmy Award for her role as Mrs Danvers in Rebecca (1997).
 Her other television credits include You, Me and the Apocalypse (2015), Detectorists (2015), the Doctor Who episode "The Crimson Horror" (2013) with her daughter, Rachael Stirling, and playing Mrs Pumphrey in All Creatures Great and Small (2020).
 Her final role was in Edgar Wright's 2021 psychological horror film Last Night in Soho, completed just before her death.

 Biography from the Wikipedia article Diana Rigg.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.